rschristopher/rschristopher.github.io/src/saving/sovereignty/level-5.md

 ## Conclusion

-An airgap quarantine delivers unmatched security for your Bitcoin, surpassing traditional banking systems.
+An airgap quarantine delivers unmatched security for your Bitcoin, far surpassing the security of traditional banking systems with respect to custody of wealth.
 By combining a Bitcoin full node, Tails OS transaction manager, and a strictly air-gapped signing process, you achieve ultimate sovereignty and privacy.